 — A. D. Coleman

 (You’ll find an obit for Bill by Mary Virginia Swanson here.
 It’s full of useful links to online material by and about Bill.
-Bill Jay On Photography, the website that he began to publish when he got to California, contains a generously large selection of his texts and images.)
+Bill Jay On Photography, the website that he began to publish when he got to California, contains a generously large selection of his texts and images; the preceding link will take you to a complete archived version thereof.)

 © Copyright 2009 by A. D. Coleman.
 All rights reserved.
 By permission of the author and Image/World Syndication Services, imageworld AT nearbycafe DOT com.